kingglory/gomoku/Required New Sections/To Do.md

 <li>Comfortable use VSCode write Portfolio</li>
 <li>Rewiew what I learned in Milesome 1, and help two classmates</li>
 </ol>
-- *see all the hyperlink in [change log](https://github.com/boyuan1228/boyuan1228.github.io/blob/main/Required%20New%20Sections/Change%20Log.md)

 ## Portfolio Milestone 3